rougue1/CS490-Project-3/README.md

 3. Preview web page in browser '/'

 ## Deploy to Heroku

-_Don't do the Heroku step for assignments, you only need to deploy for Project 2_

 1. Create a Heroku app: `heroku create --buildpack heroku/python`
 2. Add nodejs buildpack: `heroku buildpacks:add --index 1 heroku/nodejs`